There are So Many Streaming Options Cable is Starting to Look Good

 If the music industry has taught us anything, the customer will not lose.
 If streaming services push too far, piracy will look like a desirable alternative.
 I am not advocating for people to pirate content, but I’d be lying if I didn’t acknowledge the option existed.
 Once customers have internet connections strong enough to stream Netflix, they have connections strong enough to stream movies illegally from sketchysite.nz.

 Ultimately, customers have more options than ever before.
-We will be getting more streaming services, more bundles, and less ownership than ever before.
+We will be getting more streaming services, more bundles, and less ownership than we did in the past.
 In the end, this is all influenced by consumer behaviors.
 I can’t be mad at that, but when I can subscribe to a internet-base cable service I have to wonder if that Apple TV Plus subscription is really the best option.